g-lok/gs-dotfiles/medium.md

 I stole most of my configs from [La Clementine](https://medium.com/@laclementine/dotfile-for-mac-efe082ad0d6a).
 I went through them and commented out some things I didn't want, but most of them are there.
 Note that these were made for Sequoia.
 They still work, but there's probably some newer Tahoe stuff I need to add.

+Unfortunately, a ton of these config one liners raises a security popup in MacOS.
+I can't make them go away with `sudo` because these are the MacOS system security UI prompt.
+I'll try to figure it out but if I can't, I'll just instruct people to setup their fingerprint reader so at least they won't have to type their password over and over.

 I also included some of my own, such as

 1. Dramatically increasing the keyboard speed.
 1. Setting up a screenshots folder.
 1. Changing dock behavior.
-Hide it by default, increase speed, remove all the pinned items and replace them with my own.
+Hide it by default, increase speed, backup and remove all the pinned items and replace them with my own.
 1. I also set my desktop background, which has served me well for the last 10+ years, and I think is a much nicer and unobtrusive choice compared to Omakub's Tokyo Night.
 It's a Victorian style black and white wallpaper pattern that sits nicely in the background, and matches just about any app or theme.
 Once I add themes I'll probably use Omakub's default wallpapers for each theme.

 ### The Dotfiles

 Ok, we're at the final stretch.
 Everything should be installed and MacOS is configured.
 Now we need to configure our apps.
 Most of these apps use dotfiles, which are basically just text configuration files in TOML or similar formats.
 There's also the zsh and bash configuration scripts we'll need for setting up `$PATH`, aliases, prompt, etc.

-These all go into a folder that needs to represent the destination they're going to be symlinked to by GNU Stow.
+These all go into folders that need to represent the destination they're going to be symlinked to by GNU Stow.
 This will be the user's `$HOME` folder.

 I also create a `.shellrc` folder that contains scripts with double digit numerical prefixes, which will be sourced by whatever shell the user is using.
 This allows us to source shell scripts in a particular order.
 The code that calls these scripts looks like: